octoml/mlops/docs/mlperf.automation/tasks/task-image-classification.md

 and then register in the CK using the above command.

-Please check [this doc](../datasets/imagenet2012.md) to see how you can preprocess the ImageNet in multiples ways with the help of CK.
+Please check [this doc](../datasets/imagenet2012.md) to see how you can preprocess the ImageNet in multiple ways with the help of CK.

 Feel free to check the [CK JSON meta](https://github.com/ctuning/ck-ml/blob/main/soft/dataset.imagenet.val/.cm/meta.json) and [CK Python customization script](https://github.com/ctuning/ck-ml/blob/main/soft/dataset.imagenet.val/customize.py)